AndyObtiva/glimmer-dsl-opal/README.md

 ![setup is working](/images/glimmer-dsl-opal-setup-example-working.png)

-If you run into any issues in setup, refer to the [Sample Glimmer DSL for Opal Rails](https://github.com/AndyObtiva/sample-glimmer-dsl-opal-rails7-app) project (in case I forgot to include some setup steps by mistake).
+If you run into any issues in setup, refer to the [Sample Glimmer DSL for Opal Rails App](https://github.com/AndyObtiva/sample-glimmer-dsl-opal-rails-app) project (in case I forgot to include some setup steps by mistake).
+It is also hosted online (proving that it works): https://sample-glimmer-dsl-opal-app.herokuapp.com/

 Otherwise, if you still cannot setup successfully (even with the help of the sample project, or if the sample project stops working), please do not hesitate to report an [Issue request](https://github.com/AndyObtiva/glimmer-dsl-opal/issues) or fix and submit a [Pull Request](https://github.com/AndyObtiva/glimmer-dsl-opal/pulls).